Race of Champions: Overview

 In both the ROC Nations' Cup and the Race of Champions, the final consists of three runs, with the team or driver that achieves two victories first crowned champion.

 Cars

-The cars used in The Race Of Champions vary from year to year.
-Prior to each run, a type of car is assigned to both of the drivers, with each machine being identical in every respect.
+The cars used in the Race Of Champions vary from year to year.
+Prior to each run, a type of car is assigned to both of the drivers, with each machine being mechanically identical.
 Over the course of the event, each driver will get to drive several different cars.

 In 2012, the cars selected for the Race Of Champions included a ROC Car buggy, the KTM X-Bow, the Audi R8 LMS, the Lamborghini Gallardo SuperTrofeo, the VW Scirocco R-Cup and the NASCAR European Stock Car.

+In 2022, the cars selected included the FIA RX2e, the Porsche 718 Cayman GT4 Clubsport and the off-road Polaris RZR PRO XP.
+SuperCar Lites were also used and powered by 100% fossil-free biofuel.

 History

 Early events (1988–1991)

 The first-ever Race of Champions was held in 1988 at the Autodrome de Linas-Montlhéry near Paris, in memory of Henri Toivonen, who died while leading the 1986 Tour de Corse, and to celebrate the tenth anniversary of the world championship for rally drivers.

 The inaugural cast included all the eight world rally champions from 1979 to 1988; Björn Waldegård, Walter Röhrl, Ari Vatanen, Hannu Mikkola, Stig Blomqvist, Timo Salonen, Juha Kankkunen and Miki Biasion.
 The final was a battle between two "Flying Finns", in which Kankkunen beat Salonen to become the first "Champion of Champions".
 The cars used at the first event were Audi Quattro S1, BMW M3, Ford Sierra RS Cosworth, Lancia Delta Integrale, Opel Manta 400 and Peugeot 205 Turbo 16.

 The following years saw new events in addition to the main race.
 The International Rally Masters, started in 1990, was designed to offer the season's best drivers, who were yet to win a championship title, the chance to win a spot in the main Race of Champions.
 The Classic Rally Masters, first contested in 1994, was a "historic" Race of Champions competed with pre-1965 Porsche 911s.
 These two events have since been discontinued.

 From 1989 until 1991, there were one-off appearances at the Nürburgring, Barcelona and Madrid.